swapnilnakate7/sn-calendar/projects/sn-calendar-lib/README.md

 ## Update 1st October, 2021 - Updated with Angular 12

 ## Update May, 2022 - Updated to Angular 13
+ Added date range support, you can now configure the component to select the date range.

 ## Using into your Angular Application